prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/Algorithms/2022-02-19-dynamic-programming.md

 ai = optimal solution to the ith food warehouse (maximum value of food obtainable) ki = amount of food in the ith food pantry
-The ignition formula is as follows.
+The recurrence relation is as follows.
      ai = max(ai-1, ai-2+ki) Choose the larger of the two Food warehouses more than one square away can always be looted, so there is no need to consider (i-3) and lower.